ghurault/personal-website/content/authors/admin/_index.md

   icon_pack: ai
   link: https://scholar.google.com/citations?user=Jjv2KGQAAAAJ&hl

-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
 - icon: cv
   icon_pack: ai
-  link: files/cv.pdf
+  link: uploads/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-# user_groups:
-# - Researchers
-# - Visitors
+# Highlight the author in author lists? (true/false)
+highlight_name: true
 ---

 I am a research assistant and PhD student in the [Biological Control Systems Lab](http://www.bg.ic.ac.uk/research/r.tanaka/index.html), under the supervision of [Dr Reiko Tanaka](https://www.imperial.ac.uk/people/r.tanaka), in the Department of Bioengineering of Imperial College London.